10 must-see Doors Open MKE sites

 Be sure to check the schedule as not all sites are open for the entire weekend.

-There are more than 170 sites on tap this year – as well as more than 30 expert-led tours (that require tickets) – and here are some of my favorites, listed in no particular order.
+There are nearly 170 sites on tap this year – as well as many expert-led tours (that require tickets) – and here are some of my favorites, listed in no particular order.

 Enjoy and please remember to respect the sites.
 Also, bring your kids so they'll develop an appreciation for Milwaukee's rich history.